bitovi/academy/src/react-native/20-building/building.md

 ### Signing

 Android requires that apps be signed with a certificate before they can be installed on a device.
 This is to ensure that the app has not been tampered with and that it is safe to run.
-The signing process involves generating a private key, instructions for which can be found in the [React Native documentation](https://reactnative.dev/docs/signed-apk-android#generating-an-upload-key).
+The signing process involves generating an upload key, instructions for which can be found in the [React Native documentation](https://reactnative.dev/docs/signed-apk-android#generating-an-upload-key), and using the upload key to sign the app.

 Once the private key has been generated, you must update your Gradle variables and config before building the app using the `npx react-native build-android --mode="release"` command.